MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/openai-plugins.md

 In this article, we'll show you how to take a Semantic Kernel plugin and expose it to ChatGPT with Azure Functions.
-As an example, we'll demonstrate how to transform the `MathPlugin` we created in previous articles into a ChatGPT plugin.
+As an example, we'll demonstrate how to transform the `MathPlugin` we created in previous articles into a OpenAI plugin.

-At the [end of this article](#running-the-plugin-with-semantic-kernel), you'll also learn how to load a ChatGPT plugin into Semantic Kernel and use it with a planner.
+At the [end of this article](#running-the-plugin-with-semantic-kernel), you'll also learn how to load a OpenAI plugin into Semantic Kernel and use it with a planner.

 Once we're done, you'll have an Azure Function that exposes each of your plugin's native functions as HTTP endpoints so they can be used by Semantic Kernel _or_ ChatGPT.
 If you want to see the final solution, you can check out the sample in the public documentation repository.